RedSiege/Screenshooter/README.md

 # Screenshooter

-C# program to take a full size screenshot of the window.
-Takes in 0 or 1 flag for a filename.
+## This tool was created to take full screenshots of the user's desktop(s) when beacon doesn't want to work.

+To use, run the file and it will create a screenshot and save it in the current directory with a timestamped name.
+You can also pass it a flag for the location/filename where you want it saved.
+For some examples:

+`Screenshooter.exe`

+`Screenshooter.exe C:\Users\Public\Documents\`

+`Screenshooter.exe C:\Users\Public\Documents\screenshot.png`